 - In a small bowl, whisk 1 egg and buttermilk.
 Stir into flour mixture just until moistened.

 - Fold in currants and craisins, if using.

 - Knead dough on a floured surface for 1 minute, collecting any lost dried fruit.
 Shape into a round loaf; place on a greased or parchment lined baking sheet.
 Cut a ¼" deep cross in top of loaf.
 Beat remaining egg; brush a thin layer over the loaf.

 - Bake at 375°F for 30-35 minutes or until golden brown, testing the middle with a toothpick.

-Even if you are just Irish on St. Patrick’s Day, you are sure to enjoy this Irish Soda Bread with some Corned Beef Hash or a pint of Guiness.
-We hope you love this Irish Soda Bread recipe from SoFabFood Contributor, Maria from Close to Home, as much as we do.
-If you liked this dessert, be sure to stop by our desserts section for even more like it.
-For more recipe inspiration, visit us on Pinterest because we have a lot of fantastic dessert recipes there too.
+We hope you love this Irish Soda Bread recipe from SoFabFood Home Chef, Maria from Staying Close to Home, as much as we do.
+If you liked this simple recipe, be sure to stop by our desserts section for more like it.
+For daily recipe inspiration, like us on Facebook and follow us on Pinterest.
 Enjoy!